-In this article, we’ll discuss how to practice both electric and acoustic guitars quietly and effectively.
+In this article, we’ll discuss how to practice both electric and acoustic guitars.
+Both quietly and effectively.
 So whether you’re a beginner or an experienced player, read on for some useful tips!

 How to Practice Electric Guitar Quietly